AqwamCreates/DataPredict/docs/API/Models/MultinomialNaiveBayes.md

 # [API Reference](../../API.md) - [Models](../Models.md) - MultinomialNaiveBayes

-NaiveBayes is an supervised machine learning model that predicts which classes that the input belongs to using probability.
+MultinomialNaiveBayes is an supervised machine learning model that predicts which classes that the input belongs to using probability.

 ## Stored Model Parameters